encukou/abi3/PEP.rst

 How to Teach This
 =================

-Technical documentation will be provided.
+Technical documentation will be provided in ``Doc/c-api/stable`` and linked from the *What's New* document.
-It will be aimed at experienced users familiar with C.
+Docs for CPython core developers will be added to the devguide.

 Reference Implementation